 Back in 1987, I had the pleasure of attending a multiday VAX/VMS tuning seminar put on by Raxco.
-At that time, the lecturer, Clayton J. Prestia, presented the audience with a plethora of VMS tuning information that I didn't know was buried elsewhere in numerous volumes of DEC's own literature.
+At that time, the lecturer, Clayton J. Prestia, presented the audience with a plethora of VMS tuning information that I didn't know was buried (hidden?) across numerous volumes of DEC's own literature.

 At that time, I was a member of a team managing two VAX-11/750's and eight VAX-11/730's distributed across the Canadian province of Ontario (we were also the application developers).
 The 730's would really bog down whenever there were 10-12 active interactive processes.

-Before this Raxco tuning operation, wheels had already been put in motion to purchase a pair of VAX-8550s which would be operated as a VAX-Cluster from a central location in Toronto (replacing the ten distributed machines just mentioned).
+Before my Raxco tuning operation, a pair of VAX-8550s had already been ordered which would be operated as a VAX-Cluster from a central location in Toronto which would replace the ten distributed machines just mentioned.
 Even though these new machines had been installed with a maximum amount of memory (80 MB which seemed huge at the time), Raxco-based tuning still improved their operation.

 In 2010, I still am responsible for several VMS systems including two AS-2100 platforms, one AS-4100 platform, and two AS-DS20e platforms.
 I still use some of this material to tune these systems as well as educate others.

 The Raxco seminar was based upon VMS-4.x for VAX in 1987 but VMS has changed for the better with each successive release.
 In the early 1990's, DEC developed the 64-bit Alpha processor and even though the code base for Alpha was separate from that used by VAX, bugs corrected in the Alpha version of VMS (now called OpenVMS) were back ported to VAX.
 In the early 2000s the 64-bit code base, which was only meant for Alpha, was adapted to generate code for 64-bit Itanium (which HP named Integrity).
-HP engineers have told me privately that the so-called Alpha-to-Itanium port was the first time a new set of eyes were collectively engaged in examining/improving OpenVMS since the previous port from VAX to Alpha.
-So whether you were a fan of Itanium or not, the 2002-4 port was generally a good thing.
+HP engineers have told me privately that the Alpha-to-Itanium port was the first time a new set of eyes were collectively engaged in examining/improving OpenVMS since the previous port from VAX to Alpha.

 |OpenVMS 6.x||OpenVMS 6.x|